paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 Now that these have been listed, it is important to remember how each works in tension with the other:

 A good journalist is **curious**, but not *credulous*: their **scepticism** helps prevent this.
 But scepticism should be distinguished from *cynicism*: a sceptical journalist develops the habit of **persistence** in establishing whether something is true or not.
-Persistence needs to be tempered by **empathy**: there is a world of difference between the journalist who exploits the vulnerability of sources, and the journalist who understands how best to ethically encourage a source's cooperation.
+Persistence is aided by **empathy** which helps you *imagine* the best places to look, and identify the best possible approach.

 Equally, the **creative** reporter should not be *indulgent* with respect to that creativity; they need **discipline** to employ that creativity towards a journalistic objective, ensuring that their story is clear, coherent and appropriate to the target audience.
 But discipline does not mean *rigidity*: a modern journalist needs the **adaptability** to realise when the story they had in mind has changed, or that it needs to be told in a different way.